dmiller/clojure-clr-next/_posts/2023-01-16-circular-reasoning-part-1.md

 - `P` inherits from `A`
 - `P` uses `E` in `empty`

-Could we get rid of anything?
+Can we reduce the dependencies?

 Could `E` by represented by a `P`?
 Only with significant contortion.
-The cases of having no element and having an element are quite distinct.
+Having no element and having an element are quite distinct operationally.
 One could perhaps use a discriminated union, but only at the cost of no longer using `ASeq` (more on that in a moment) and perhaps not interacting well externally.
-Or, given that, as implemented, `P` carries a count, we could complicate every piece of code with a `count=1` test.
+And we add a bunch of `match` expressions in the code.
+Or, given that, as implemented, `P` carries a count, we could complicate every piece of implementation code with a `count=0` test.
 Is this worth it?
 I think not.
-The conceptual clarity matters.
+I prefer the clarity that comes at the cost of cylic dependency.

 Could we reduce complexity by severing the connection of `C`, `P`, and `E` on `A`?
-This will lead to some duplication of code, for sure.
-But how much duplication would there be?
+This would mean `P` and `C` not inheriting from  `A`, thus requiring a duplication of code.
+How bad would this be?

-I did an analysis of overrides.
+I did an analysis of the overrides of `A` methods in `P` and `C`.
 Looking at interfaces `ISeq`, `IPersistentCollection`, and `Seqable`, almost all of the implementations are overriden.
-What is not override so much are `A`'s implement of `Object` overrride (`ToString`, `Equals`, `GetHashCode`) and implementations of `System.Collections.IList`, `System.Collections.ICollection`, and `System.IEnumerable`, which are in the contract for these types.
+What is not overriden so much are `A`'s implement of `Object` overrride (`ToString`, `Equals`, `GetHashCode`) and implementations of `System.Collections.IList`, `System.Collections.ICollection`, and `System.IEnumerable`, which are in the contract for these types.
 One could split this apart by defining a base class that provides this latter group of interface implementations, define `E`, `P`, and `C` as a recursively joined group, and defining `ASeq` for everyone else to use.

 Are there operational consequences?
-The only places `ASeq` is mentioned directly in code is in the afore-mentioned `RT.seq` and in the definitions of `CollReduce` extensions in `protocols.clj`.
-In `RT.seq`, `C`, `E`, and `P` would be handled a few cases in the tests by being `ISeqable`.
+The only places `ASeq` is mentioned directly in code is in the aforementioned `RT.seq` and in the definitions of `CollReduce` extensions in `protocols.clj`.
 For `CollReduce`, we'll just have to make a note.

-Unfortunately, `RT.seq` holds some nasty surprises, as we will discover in [Circular Reasoning, part 2]({% post_url 2023-01-17-circular reasoning-part-2 %}).
+Unfortunately, `RT.seq` holds some nasty surprises, as we will discover in [Circular Reasoning, part 2]({% post_url 2023-01-17-circular-reasoning-part-2 %}).